jnichols-git/Gate/doc/server.md

 ### Database Configuration

-auth currently uses a local database through [gorm](https://github.com/go-gorm/gorm), a developer-friendly Object-Relational Mapping library for Go.
+Gate currently uses a local database through [gorm](https://github.com/go-gorm/gorm), a developer-friendly Object-Relational Mapping library for Go.
 The database is implemented using sqlite, with a configuration option for the path to the database (default `dat/database/auth.db`).
 More configuration is planned for future updates regarding networked implementations and other SQL databases.

 ### TLS Certificate

-The dashboard, on each refresh, will attempt to connect to `auth.domain` using TLS; the icon next to TLS Certificate: indicates if this attempt is successful.
+The dashboard, on each refresh, will attempt to connect to `gate.domain` using TLS; the icon next to TLS Certificate: indicates if this attempt is successful.
 The dashboard will additionally describe the error if one occurs.